Tuttotorna/OMNIA/README.md

 ---

-Canonical Problem

-Many outputs look acceptable at surface level.

-Some are structurally stable.
-Some are structurally fragile.
-Some should not be extended further because structural continuation is already exhausted, degraded, or unjustified.

-OMNIA exists to distinguish these cases post hoc.

----

-Core Claim
+Core claim

 The canonical claim of OMNIA is:

-> A post-hoc structural measurement layer can detect silent fragility in outputs that appear superficially acceptable, detect when structural continuation becomes unjustified, and convert the result into a bounded operational gate output.
+> A post-hoc structural measurement layer can detect silent fragility in outputs that appear superficially acceptable, detect when structural continuation becomes unjustified, and convert that result into a bounded operational gate output.

-This is the maximal claim of the system.

 Anything broader than this is outside scope.

 ---

-Core Principle
+Core principle

 > Structural stability is what survives controlled representational variation.